 Tools You Might Need to Cut Your Own Hair at Home

 I don’t have any professional shears, so I’m just using some hair scissors I had lying around the house.
-I actually think they might be out of Paul’s beard grooming kit, but I could be wrong.
-Wherever they came from, they are probably nothing like the quality a hairdresser might use!
-Although I imagine they will do a better job than my kitchen scissors.
+I actually think they might be out of Paul’s beard grooming kit*.
+They are probably nothing like the quality a hairdresser might use, although I imagine they will do a better job than my kitchen scissors.

 As well as scissors, I have a comb, some small claw clips* – or jaw clips, a hair bobble* and a hair dye brush.
 If I had a tail comb*, I would be using that instead of the dye brush, but I haven’t, and we’re in lockdown.
 So I’m doing the best I can with what I’ve got!

 But First… Colour

 Since noticing my first silver strands at the tender age of 26, I haven’t had natural hair.
 As you can probably tell in the picture above, my roots are about an inch long!
 So the first thing I’m going to do is dye it.
 I’m not going to give instructions on the hair dying process here because I’m guessing anyone reading this is mostly interested in how I’m going to cut it.

 Step by Step Guide to Cutting Your Own Hair in an Asymmetrical Bob

 Not being a professional hairdresser, I don’t trust myself to get both sides of a bob dead even.
 So rather than end up with a cut that just looks a bit lopsided, I’m going to go for a deliberately asymmetrical style instead.
 Scroll down to the end of these instructions to see a picture of how mine turns out.
 This will give you a fair idea of what you could be working towards if you’re mad enough to want to that is!

 Section the Hair & Cutting The Main Length